crypto-crawler/crypto-crawler-rs/README.md

 ## How to parse raw messages

-You can use the [crypto-msg-parser](https://github.com/crypto-crawler/crypto-msg-parser) library to parse raw messages.
+Use the [crypto-msg-parser](https://github.com/crypto-crawler/crypto-msg-parser) library to parse raw messages.

 Crawlers should always preserve the original data without any parsing.